osg-htc/dosar/docs/ASP2022/08-Mandlebrot.md

 3. We need to download the GIF file from your training VM to your local desktop.
 To do so, find the file mandle.gif in the list of files and directories in the side bar to the left of your terminal window.
 Right-click on it and select Download, and download it to your local desktop.

-4. Point Browser at the file URL:
+4. Point Browser at the file URL: open a Terminal on your local CentOS VM, and then type in there:

 ```
-firefox ./mandle.gif
+firefox Downloads/mandle.gif
 ```

 The `goatbroat` program takes several parameters.
 Let's break them down: